gesellc/angular2-tour-of-heroes/README.md

 #### The Road Ahead

 Our Tour of Heroes only displays one hero and we really want to display a list of heroes.
 We also want to allow the user to select a hero and display their details.
 We’ll learn more about how to retrieve lists, bind them to the template, and allow a user to select it in the next tutorial chapter.

+### Chapter 2 - We build a master/detail page with a list of heroes